LiudasDEM/aws-lambda-middleware/README.md

 This function wraps your lambda and catches all errors, then gives response accordingly

-You can create any time of middleware based on exposed abstract class `Ware`, for example you can have `Session` middleware:
+You can create any type of middleware based on exposed abstract class `Ware`, for example you can have `Session` middleware:

 ```typescript
 import { ApiProxyMiddleware, Ware, Unauthorized, ErrorHandler, IAPIGatewayMiddlewareArgs, IAPIGatewayProxyHandler } from 'aws-lambda-middleware';